 A barrister, on the other hand, has a way of working which means that they do not use a case file, which saves considerable time and therefore money.
 How does a barrister avoid the need for a case file?
 Firstly a barrister is an individual so they do not need an artificial "organisational memory" for the short term - they have their own memory.
 What about the longer term?
 Here the barrister relies on the way work is broken down into distinct packages.
 Unlike solicitors who generally provide legal advice in the form of numerous letters, emails, and perhaps on the phone, a barrister will provide legal advice in the form of formal written Opinions and written Advices (legal advice may be given at a face to face conference but the key points are likely to also be in an Opinion or Advice written just before or just after) and those formal written Opinions and written Advices, which are relatively few in number, serve a dual function of not only providing the client with advice but also enabling the barrister to refresh their memory of the case.

 Secondly, a general case file (i.e. a file containing everything ever sent in by the client) is not needed by the barrister to store documents and information.
-When a barrister is providing a quotation for the next piece of work, they will, of course, need to have the documents and information necessary to do the task being quoted for but in ,the early stages before litigation, previous Opinions will have identified the key documents the Opinion was based on and the barrister will usually have kept electronic copies of those key documents with the Opinion.
-Also once formal litigation is on foot, a document management system such as Bundledocs will typically be used to retain documents definitely identified as relevant as they come to light, so some documents will already be identified and readily available from either of those two sources.
-Any other necessary documents and information which needs to be considered when the next piece of work is done will need to be provided by the client at the time.
+When a barrister is providing a quotation for the next piece of work, they will, of course, need to have the documents and information necessary to do the task being quoted for but previous Opinions will have identified the key documents the Opinion was based on and the barrister will usually have kept electronic copies of those key documents with each Opinion.
+In addition a document management system will typically be used to retain documents definitely identified as relevant as they come to light, so some documents will already be identified and readily available from either of those two sources.
+Any other necessary documents and information which needs to be considered when the next piece of work is done will be provided by the client at the time.

 This inevitably means that the client is sometimes asked for some items of documentation/information more than once during the lifetime of the case (e.g. they may be asked to provide again a document previously sent but not identified at the time as a key document on which the initial Opinion was based and therefore not retained with the Opinion, or they may be asked questions which may have already been answered in previous emails) but this is generally a small price to pay for the increased efficiency and lower fees consequent on the barrister not having to maintain a case file and not having to trawl through previous emails looking for information.